Pluragrotta: World record

-10 August 2019 a wedding in Pluragrotta achieved a Guinness World Record as "The largest dive access only water-locked wedding ceremony".
+On 10 August 2019, a wedding in Pluragrotta achieved a Guinness World Record as "The largest dive access only water-locked wedding ceremony".
 69 persons participated and the couple to achieve the record was Jani Santala (Finland) and Ina Trælnes (Norway).
-The wedding was shown on the TV2 News, and also streamed live on YouTube.
+The wedding was shown on the TV2 News and streamed live on YouTube.

 Diving accidents

 Given the number of divers in the cave, accidents have been relatively infrequent at Pluragrotta.
 There have, however, been a number of injuries and deaths.

 In August 1988, a diver exploring the cave tore the right leg of his diving suit on a sharp rock.
 He survived the incident, suffering only mild hypothermia.

 On 16 August 2006, a Norwegian diver was reported missing.
 A team of British divers recovered his body on 28 August 2006.

 On 6 February 2014, two Finnish divers died at the cave, and three other divers suffered decompression sickness.
 Norwegian authorities called on an international team, which included British divers Richard Stanton, John Volanthen and Jason Mallinson, to recover the bodies.
 After reconnaissance diving at the site, the operation was judged too difficult, and a diving ban was subsequently placed on the cave.
 A group of Finnish divers returned later, without official authorization, and recovered the bodies.
 Their recovery expedition was filmed as the documentary Diving Into The Unknown.
 The diving ban was lifted on 31 March 2014.

-On 3 April 2024 a US diver, Jared Hires, died in the cave as a result of a seizure.
+On 3 April 2024, a US diver, Jared Hires, died in the cave as a result of a seizure.